-I am a research scientist with Salesforce AI Research.
-I was part of the MIN LAB, advised by Prof. Hongkai Xiong and Prof. Weiyao Lin.
-I was a visiting student of CCVL LAB, advised by Prof. Alan Yuille.
-Prior to SJTU, I obtained my B.S. degree in Chien-Shiung Wu College from Southeast University in 2016.
+I am a research scientist at Google Research, focusing on efficient, large-scale foundation models.
+Previously, I was a research scientist at Salesforce AI Research.
+I was a member of the MIN Lab, advised by Professors Hongkai Xiong and Weiyao Lin.
+I was also a visiting student at the CCVL Lab, advised by Prof. Alan Yuille.

 ThinK: Thinner Key Cache by Query-Driven Pruning